sybrew/the-seo-framework/readme.txt

 <!-- (DONE) 21.
 Allow filtering of the image results... (we now only have a filter for the generator arguments) -->

-TODO, retest this issue (since we moved WC compat): https://github.com/sybrew/the-seo-framework/issues/469
+TODO, retest this issue (since we moved WC compat): https://github.com/sybrew/the-seo-framework/issues/469 TODO the visibility settings no longer have discerning borders.
+Add a css sub group to add them back?
+TODO Gutenberg 7.6 makes the meta box container horrendously.
+Doesn't reflect well on us.
+	- The top-spacing should still be fixed (and it the bottom-spacing is not even with the top now), and we might want to revert gutenberg-specific changes?
+	- The sidebar box width is still broken, I thought they had fixed that? https://github.com/WordPress/gutenberg/issues/20206

 **For everyone:**